Models panel

-The Scene explorer is a panel that lets you navigate your 3D model using a familiar tree view:
+The Models panel lets you navigate your 3D model using a familiar tree view:

 1. Hierarchy view: See models organized by levels, categories, or custom groups.